avik-pal/DeepDream.jl/README.md

    directory and call the function `dream_batch` function.
 Send a guiding image if necessary.

+6. `recurdream` might be used to generate frames from a given image and using `writevideo` after that generates a video file.

+More indepth documentation is available for each and every function.

 ## SOME EXAMPLES
 |Original Image|Generated Image|
 |:---:|:---:|